 Accordingly, Privé Swiss marries the best practices in the clinical world with the “softer science” social-emotional best practices that have trended in the realm of wellness for the last several years.
 (Think yoga, meditation, life coaching, food-as-medicine, and naturopathic medicine.)

-Related: Take a behind-the-scenes look at New Mexico’s premiere mind-body wellness resort.
+Related: Take a behind-the-scenes look at New Mexico’s premier mind-body wellness resort.